 To add your Company Name and TAX/VAT number, you have to login into your SSL Dragon Account and follow these steps: Click on the “Hello, *Your Name*” button on the right top side of your account dashboard and select “Edit Account Settings”; On the ‘My Details’ page, you will find the ‘Company Name’ and ‘Company [...]

-SSL Dragon is a fully approved SSL Certificate Reseller that has a wide range of SSL products issued by trusted Certificate Authorities (CAs) such as Comodo, RapidSSL, Geotrust, Thawte, and Symantec.
+SSL Dragon is a fully approved SSL Certificate Reseller that has a wide range of SSL products issued by trusted Certificate Authorities (CAs) such as Sectigo, RapidSSL, Geotrust, Thawte, and DigiCert.
 Since SSL Resellers offer CAs greater access to a large number of clients, this highly successful distribution model allows the CAs to focus on [...]

-Choose the SSL Certificate, then select the period (1, 2, or 3 years) and number of domains (only for Multi-Domain SSL Certificates), and click “Buy Now”; You’ll be redirected to your Shopping Cart, where you need to confirm the period (and, for Multi-Domain SSL Certificates, number of additional domains) and can order SSL Installation services, [...]
+Choose the SSL Certificate, then select the period (1, 2, or 3 years) and number of domains (only for Multi-Domain SSL Certificates), and click “Buy Now”; You’ll be redirected to your Shopping Cart, where you need to confirm the period and, for Multi-Domain SSL Certificates, the number of additional domains.
+Review your Order Summary then [...]

-EV SSL Certificates issued by GeoTrust, Thawte and Symantec have a quicker and easier Extended Validation process compared to those issued by Comodo.
-With GeoTrust, Thawte and Symantec, the Certificate Authority does most of the company validation process all by itself, and in rare cases requires the customers to provide additional information and legal letters signed by [...]
+EV SSL Certificates issued by GeoTrust, Thawte, and DigiCert have a quicker and easier Extended Validation process compared to those issued by Sectigo.
+With GeoTrust, Thawte, and DigiCert, the Certificate Authority does most of the company validation process all by itself, and in rare cases requires the customers to provide additional information and legal letters signed by [...]

-BV SSL Certificates issued by GeoTrust, Thawte and Symantec have a quicker and easier Business Validation process compared to those issued by Comodo.
-With GeoTrust, Thawte and Symantec, the Certificate Authority does most of the company validation process all by itself, and in rare cases requires the customers to provide additional information and legal letters signed [...]
+BV SSL Certificates issued by GeoTrust, Thawte, and DigiCert have a quicker and easier Business Validation process compared to those issued by Sectigo.
+With GeoTrust, Thawte, and DigiCert, the Certificate Authority does most of the company validation process all by itself, and in rare cases requires the customers to provide additional information and legal letters signed [...]

 After installing an SSL Certificate on your website, you can also let your visitors and customers know that your website is secure by adding a site seal somewhere on a prominent place on your website.
 You can choose to place the site seal in the footer of your website, or on the checkout page where [...]

-Some Certificate Authorities (especially Comodo and Symantec) may ask you to update or add your phone number to your company's DUNS listing, as a part of your Business or Extended Validation process.
+Some Certificate Authorities (especially Sectigo and DigiCert) may ask you to update or add your phone number to your company's DUNS listing, as a part of your Business or Extended Validation process.
 After you have contacted Dun & Bradstreet and added your phone number to your company's DUNS listing, it may take between 5 and 40 days for Dun & Bradstreet to make [...]

-We allow you to reissue your SSL Certificate for various reasons.
-You may want to change your domain name, your company name, or maybe you changed servers and you were given another CSR which was generated on your new server, or you lost your Private Key and you need to get a new Private Key based [...]
+How to reissue an SSL Certificate?
+(Except CPAC and Code Signing) We allow you to reissue your SSL Certificate for various reasons.
+You may want to change your domain name, your company name, or maybe you changed servers and you were given another CSR which was generated on your new server, or you lost your Private [...]

 If your Credit / Debit Card payment via our default payment processor (Stripe) fails, you can always pay using a Credit/ Debit Card via PayPal.
 Here is how to do that: Please go to "My Invoices" page inside your SSL Dragon account to see the unpaid invoice for your order: https://my.ssldragon.com/clientarea.php?action=invoices Click on your unpaid invoice to open [...]

-All Symantec SSL Certificates require customers to pass the Business Validation or Extended Validation process.
-On Symantec SSL Certificates, these two validation processes are identical.
+All DigiCert SSL Certificates require customers to pass the Business Validation or Extended Validation process.
+On DigiCert SSL Certificates, these two validation processes are identical.
 As a part of the Business Validation or Extended Validation process, you need to provide information about your company and your company's phone number.
 DUNS number You need to provide your [...]

 When requesting an SSL Certificate you have to prove that you own or you have management rights over the domain or sub-domain that you are requesting an SSL Certificate for.
-Domain validation by email If you have an SSL Certificate issued by Comodo, GeoTrust, Thawte, Symantec and RapidSSL, then you can complete the domain validation is by [...]
+STEP 1: Domain Validation (DV) A. EMAIL If you have an SSL Certificate issued by Sectigo, GoGetSSL, GeoTrust, Thawte, DigiCert, and RapidSSL, then you can complete the [...]

-You can contact Certificate Authorities directly when you have any questions related to your SSL Certificates.
-Anytime you call them, please refer to your Order ID, which you can find on the SSL Certificate's details page inside your SSL Dragon account (see screenshot on the right).
-Here is the contact information to all Certificate Authorities that we work [...]
+You can contact the Certificate Authorities directly when you have any questions related to your SSL Certificates.
+You can contact them anytime, either by phone or email, or better - by using the Live Chat feature.
+Please don't forget to mention your Partner Order ID, which you can find on the SSL Certificate's details page [...]

 Unfortunately, domain names that end with .local are not supported from November 1st, 2015.
 If you request an SSL Certificate for a domain or sub-domain that has .local as an extension, your SSL Certificate will be rejected by the Certificate Authority.
 If you want to secure a domain or sub-domain on your localhost, you can create [...]